top of page

 Yield Stress

-This assay is used to screen and model numerous properties and processes such as mass transfer through pipes for manufacturing (Poiseuille's Law), pumpability, sedimentation potential (Stokes' Law), ease of product delivery (syringability, injectability, spreadability) and sensory.
+This assay is often used to quickly quantify rheological properties while modeling processes such as pumpability through pipes for manufacturing, sedimentation potential (Stokes' Law), ease of product delivery (syringability, injectability, spreadability) and sensory.

 Rheometer vs Viscometer

-A rheometer provides much more insight into your product properties.
-A viscometer is well suited as a QC tool - simple to use and relatively inexpensive to purchase, maintain and operate.
+A rheometer offers much more experimental flexibility to provide insight into your sample properties; whereas, a viscometer is well suited as a QC tool - simple to use and relatively inexpensive to purchase, maintain and operate.

 About Rheology Testing Services